lakshmibhavani7/Netflix-Recommendation-System/README.md

 - Demonstrated the potential of matrix factorization for large-scale recommendation systems.

 ## 📂 Files in Repository
 - `Netflix_recommendation_system.ipynb` – Jupyter notebook with code, visualizations, and analysis.
+- `data.csv` – dataset used for training and evaluation (if available).
 - `README.md` – this documentation.

 ## 📈 Visualization